ShoamIv/MLEmails/README.md

 For the last two features, we experimented with different embedding techniques.
 Initially, we used Word2Vec, but the results were not satisfactory.
 To improve performance, we turned to BERT (Bidirectional Encoder Representations from Transformers).
 The difference was significant, as demonstrated in the figures.

+## Visualizations

+To analyze and interpret the dataset, we used:

+Matplotlib for static visualizations.

+Seaborn for enhanced scatter plots.

+Bar charts to visualize folder distributions before and after data cleaning.

 # Hypothesis
 Given that our data is not linearly separable and has high dimensionality due to the embeddings, simpler models like Logistic Regression may struggle to effectively classify the emails.
 These models often face difficulties when dealing with complex, high-dimensional feature spaces.